 Sure, you’ve seen the smart home products.
 If you’re reading this, you probably own some of them.
-But a lot of these “smart” products are just gimmicky and overpriced and frankly, kind of stupid.
+But a lot of these “smart” products are just gimmicky and overpriced and maybe they are, not really that smart.

 In this compilation of Smart Products you’ll find a list of ideas ranging from cool but expensive, to practical and affordable; but in general there’s something useful, for everyone.